NVIDIA/warp/docs/modules/fem.rst

 The resulting :class:`.space.SpacePartition` object allows translating between space-wide and partition-wide node indices, and differentiating interior, frontier and exterior nodes.

+Memory management
+^^^^^^^^^^^^^^^^^

+Several ``warp.fem`` functions require allocating temporary buffers to perform their computations.
+If such functions are called many times in a tight loop, those many allocations and de-allocations may degrade performance.
+To overcome this issue, a :class:`.cache.TemporaryStore` object may be created to persist and re-use temporary allocations across calls, either globally using :func:`set_default_temporary_store` or at a per-function granularity using the corresponding argument.

 .. _Operators:

 Operators